Skip to main content

 Calculator.kt

-class Calculator( private val fonts : FontDetector, private val textMetrics : TextMetrics, private val numberFormatter: NumberFormatter ): View() { }
+class Calculator( private val fonts : FontLoader, appScope : CoroutineScope, private val textMetrics : TextMetrics, private val numberFormatter: NumberFormatter ): View() { }

 This means CalculatorApp needs to be updated as well.
-We continue by injecting these dependencies there as well.
+We continue by injecting these dependencies there.

 tip

-Unlike TextMetrics, FontDetector is not included in Doodle's default modules, so we have to wire it explicitly.
-We define a new Module to do so because it has dependencies that can be injected as well.
+Unlike TextMetrics, FontLoader and is not included in Doodle's default modules, so we have to load it explicitly using the FontModule.

 The Buttons

-We can manage the set of buttons within the calculator with a GridPanel.
-This way we get the layout support it provides.
+We can manage the set of buttons within the calculator with a GridPanel, which provides the kind of layout we need.
 This results in the following initialization for Calculator.

 Calculator.kt